Programmer-AD/WordSearch/readme.md

 ## Description

-Its project with simple "databases" for searching words that different form other word with specified difference in character count.
+Its project with simple "databases" for searching words that different from other word with specified difference in character count.

 ## Functions